KSP-KOS/KOS/doc/source/structures/waypoint.rst

     :parameter name: (:struct:`String`) Name of the waypoint as it appears on the map or in the contract description
     :return: :struct:`Waypoint`

-    This creates a new Waypoint from a name of a waypoint you read from the contract paramters.
-Note that this only works on contracts you've accpted.
+    This creates a new Waypoint from a name of a waypoint you read from the contract parameters.
+Note that this only works on contracts you've accepted.
 Waypoints for proposed contracts haven't accepted yet  do not actually work in kOS.

     SET spot TO WAYPOINT("herman's folly beta").